How to restructure your company

 Step 2.
 Draw up an action plan

-Determine the objective of the restructuring plan
+Determine the objective of restructuring

 Outline your current situation

+Get a clear picture of the situation as it currently is.
+You will need this information in the following steps.
 Use the information you have gathered to decide how you will be restructuring your company.
 Will you cut certain positions, shut down departments, or reassign employees?
 The outcomes of these choices should help you achieve your objective.
-Again, you can choose to seek advice from your works council, accountant, industry organisations, UWV, or a corporate lawyer.
+You can choose to seek advice from your works council, accountant, industry organisations, the Employee Insurance Agency (UWV), or a corporate lawyer.

 Set a timeline

 Create a timeline for your plans.
 A clear timeline will create a sense of calm in the organisation and preserve the momentum of the restructuring process.
 Keep in mind that certain procedures take time.
 A request for advice from your works council, for example, may take 6 weeks.
-Start with the steps that are unavoidable and of little consequence.
-Add key decision moments and the dates you expect a response from the works council and other advisors to the timeline.

 Advice on creating a timeline

-- Take your time to restructure properly while striving to complete the process as quickly as possible.
+- Take the time needed to restructure properly while striving to complete the process as quickly as possible.
 “Drawn-out restructuring processes demotivates your staff”, Koolmees explains.
 “Depending on your financial position, the whole process can take anywhere from 1 to 2 months.”
 Bontenbal has also seen more prolonged restructuring processes: “Ultimately, it can even take up to 6 months, especially if you want a sound consultative process with all parties involved, such as the works council.”

-- This is the phase in which you should decide whether to draw up a social plan.
+- This is the phase in which you decide whether to draw up a social plan.
 In a social plan, you lay down the joint arrangements and provisions for the remaining and departing staff.

 - Create an action plan with a small team.
 Involve co-owners and board members, HR, and preferably a third-party adviser (in Dutch), such as a management consultant.
-Ask managers to provide information on employees.
-Involving managers at an early stage helps prepare them for questions from employees.

 Tip: If you are struggling to come up with a plan for the future, use the Business Model Canvas.